balancer/docs-v3/docs/concepts/overview/basics.md

 # Basics

 ::: info
-All docs on this site refer to Balancer V2 which is currently live on Ethereum, Polygon, Arbitrum, and specific testnets.
+All docs on this site refer to Balancer V3.
 :::

 ## What is Balancer?